shoganhennessy/Econ_text_data/README.md

 2. The ideas.repec listings (in progress, up soon)

 Note: I do not list the code to build the data used in this work, for which the majority of work went in to creating.
-If you are interested in work using these data, then contact me.
+If you are interested in using these data, then contact me.